TasmiyaChoonara/Swapify/README.md

 # Swapify

-A campus marketplace application for students at the University of the Witwatersrand to buy, sell, and trade items safely on campus.
+A campus marketplace application for university students to buy, sell, and trade items safely on campus.

 ## Demo Video
 https://youtu.be/WCCEzhuaCOs?si=adLEcVswgyeJnxyY